LedgerHQ/app-exchange/docs/technical_informations/protocol.md

 The DATA of this command may exceed the capacity of a single APDU (255 bytes), in this case use the EXTENSION feature.

+#### GET_CHALLENGE

+Retrieve the current challenge value for the TLV trusted descriptor feature.

+It will be regenerated on application side following a SEND_TRUSTED_NAME_DESCRIPTOR command (successful or not).

+#### SEND_TRUSTED_NAME_DESCRIPTOR

+Provide a TLV trusted descriptor from the CAL to apply a trusted value upon the refund or payout address.

 #### CHECK_TRANSACTION_SIGNATURE

 ##### For all LEGACY TYPES, the data for this command is: